 2000 -- Ruslan Fedotenko scored the game-winner with his first NHL goal early in the second period, and Roman Cechmanek stopped all 18 shots he faced to record his first career shutout as the Flyers blanked the Buffalo Sabres 3-0 at the First Union Center.

-Dan McGillis and Keith Primeau also beat Dominik Hasek, and Fedotenko added an assist on the McGillis marker.
+Dan McGillis and Keith Primeau also beat Dominik Hasek, while Fedotenko added an assist on the McGillis marker to also record his first-ever multi-point outing.

-2010 -- Blair Betts and Nikolay Zherdev scored against their former-teammates and Sergei Bobrovsky made 20 saves to lead the Flyers to a 4-1 triumph over the New York Rangers at the Wells Fargo Center.
+2010 -- Blair Betts and Nikolay Zherdev scored goals against their former-NYR teammates, and Sergei Bobrovsky made 20 saves to lead the Flyers to a 4-1 triumph over the New York Rangers at the Wells Fargo Center.

 Mike Richards and Chris Pronger each added power play tallies, and Claude Giroux had a pair of helpers.